Nielsbishere/core/docs/model compression.md

 After all compression, the file turns out to be 830 845 bytes (it also has things like headers and things that take up more info too.), instead of 3 012 848 bytes.
 28% of the original size.
 When compressed, this is 465 929 bytes; 15% of the original size.

-## TODO: IBO compression
+## IBO compression

 Most of the model file is indices to indices to values; there is almost no raw data left (about 11 / 830 K).
 This means that if the indices are optimized, there could be a significant improvement in storage; maybe 500K (non-zipped) is accomplishable.
-This is only possible if the indices follow some sort of pattern, which for Ind is pretty easy to grasp:
+This is only possible if the indices follow some sort of pattern, which for Index buffer is pretty easy to grasp

 ```
 2, 1, 0, (3x u16)